 Leave the main paths behind you and walk along the little narrow alleys.
 You will find beautiful canals, buildings, little authentic restaurants, fewer tourists and gorgeous shops and boutiques that invite to spend some Euros.
 Arcobaleno Pigmenti (Dorsoduro 853/d) is a wonderful shop where you can buy color pigments, beautiful seals and pens.

-A funny episode related to this shop: My boyfriend and I gazed into this shop window and were both fascinated by the beautiful things presented with so much love in the window.
-In the evening we decided to find a bar for a glass of wine in Giudecca.
-We hopped on the Vaporetto and, deep in conversation, didn’t pay much attention where we were.
-We reached a stop and both decided to hop off.
-My boyfriend’s logic was: there are a lot of people getting on the Vaporetto and I can see a restaurant from here, so there can’t be much wrong.
-Smart logic.
-We walked through the streets of supposedly Giudecca and found ourselves in front of a shop with the same amazingly decorated window we saw earlier that day.
+A funny episode related to this shop: I gazed into this shop window and was fascinated by the beautiful things presented with so much love in the window.
+In the evening I decided to find a bar for a glass of wine in Giudecca.
+I hopped on the Vaporetto and, deep in thoughts, didn’t pay much attention to where I was.
+I reached a stop and decided to hop off.
+I walked through the streets of supposedly Giudecca and found myself in front of a shop with the same amazingly decorated window I saw earlier that day.
 The same beautifully arranged pigments, the same painting, yes even the same back area with the paintings on the wall.
-We were so sure of being on the other side of Venice that we did not even think, this could be the same shop.
-After a few meters, still excited about the twin-shop, we reached a canal and my boyfriend said he was sure to have read the sign of Hotel America in the afternoon.
-We checked Google maps and found out that we left the Vaporetto one station too early and were still on the Venice city side.
+I was so sure of being on the other side of Venice that I did not even think, this could be the same shop.
+After a few meters, still excited about the twin-shop, I reached a canal and I thought that I was sure to have read the sign of Hotel America in the afternoon.
+I finally checked Google maps and found out that I left the Vaporetto one station too early and I was still on the Venice city side.
 No twin-shop 😉

 Take a ride on the Grand Canal: